 If you’ve already jumped on the 4K bandwagon, you should look for a receiver that has a wealth of HDCP 2.2 compatible HDMI ports.
 And if you want to get really high-tech, and invest in multi-room streaming, you need to think about which wireless speaker system is best for you – Chromecast, Heos, or even Yamaha MusicCast.
 Even if you’re not immediately planning on using this technology, what’s the harm in future-proofing your entertainment setup?

-For many buyers, Dolby Atmos will be the must-have feature.
-This 3D audio system has become the standard for immersive audio.
+For many people, Dolby Atmos will be the killer app.
+This 3D audio system has become the gold standard in immersive audio.
 It may be available on soundbars, but only an AV receiver offers true overhead Dolby Atmos audio.
-You only need decide if you want a seven channel system, or a nine channel one.
+You only need to decide if you want a seven or a nine-channel system.

 Best AV receivers under $699